Miles with Moms

 About your hosts:

-Whitney Heins is a mom of 2 kids, a VDOT-certified running coach for moms who run, and founder of the resource, themotherrunners.com.
+- Whitney Heins is a mom of 2 kids, a VDOT-certified running coach for moms who run, and founder of the resource, themotherrunners.com.
 Coming out of a 5-year injury cycle which included a 2:54 marathon and 1:20 half marathon, she is training to run faster as a master’s athlete.
-You can follow her on Instagram at @themotherrunners.
+IG: @themotherrunners.

-Shanna Birchett is a mom of 6 kids under 8, including twins.
+- Shanna Birchett is a mom of 6 kids under 8, including twins.
 She returned to running in 2021 after an 11-year break, running most recently a 2:44 marathon in the summer of 2024.
 She is the co-founder of Endure 365 running, endure365.com, which offers heart rate-based training plans.
-You can follow her on Instagram at @motherhood_running.
+IG: @motherhood_running.

-Tricia DeNardis is a mom to 3 young kids and a physical therapist specializing in the pelvic floor, pregnancy and postpartum rehabilitation.
-After running 10 marathons, Tricia completed her first 50k in the fall of 2024, and is now hooked on the ultramarathon distance!
-You can follow her on IG at @burpeesandburpcloths.
+- Tricia DeNardis is a mom to 3 young kids and a physical therapist specializing in the pelvic floor, pregnancy and postpartum rehabilitation.
+After running 10 marathons, Tricia completed her first 50k in the fall of 2024, and is now hooked!
+IG: @burpeesandburpcloths.

-Olivia Garcia is a mom of 2 young kids, who used to work as a paramedic.
+- Olivia Garcia is a mom of 2 young kids, who used to work as a paramedic.
 She fell in love with running in 2019, despite surviving a marathon that didn’t go according to plan.
-She’s since cut more than an hour off her marath...
+She’s since cut more than an hour off her marathon time and gunning to break 3 hours.
+IG: ...

 Whitney Heins (00:01.144)